Singapore Pro Wrestling: SPW Singapore Championship

 The SPW Singapore Championship is the national championship and the secondary title of the Singapore Pro Wrestling promotion.
-There have been a total of six reigns.
-The current champion is CK Vin, who won the title for the first time on 8 November 2024.
+There have been a total of twelve reigns.
+The current champion is Carlo Cannon, who won the title for the first time on 3 July 2026.
 The inaugural champion was the Eurasian Dragon who won the belt in 2016.
 Da Butcherman holds the record for the longest reigning Singapore Champion at 1098 days.
 Black Arrow holds the record for most reigns at 2.